 Email leaves all other communication systems far behind in terms of speed.
 But the principle of the technology – forwarding coded messages over long distances – is nothing new.
 It has its origins in the use of plumes of smoke, fire signals and drums, thousands of years before the start of our era.
 Coded long distance communication also formed the basis of a remarkable but largely forgotten communications network that prepared the arrival of the internet: the optical telegraph.

-Firewood in the fuel tank Wood gas cars are a not-so-elegant but surprisingly efficient and ecological alternative to their petrol (gasoline) cousins, whilst their range is comparable to that of electric cars.
+Firewood in the Fuel Tank: Wood Gas Vehicles Wood gas cars are a not-so-elegant but surprisingly efficient and ecological alternative to their petrol (gasoline) cousins, whilst their range is comparable to that of electric cars.